I have an embarrassing admission to make.

 How to Really Turn Off Personalized Search Results

-One way to turn off personalized search results is to do your search in a browser in Incognito Mode and use a VPN.
+One way to kind of turn off personalized search results is to do your search in a browser in Incognito Mode and use a VPN.

 Unfortunately, incognito mode and using a VPN is a bit of a pain-in-the-arse.